theMILOlab/SPTCR-Seq-Pipeline/README.md

 *./SAMPLENAME_all_barcode_matches.csv*

-Holds all relevant Barcode Matches in given edit distance for read found by scTagger.
+Holds all relevant Barcode Matches in given edit distance (default 2) for reads found .
 By Default we simply choose the First given Match as Barcode.

 *./SAMPLENAME_barcode_umi.csv*